hgrif/dbt_tutorial/README.md

 ## Load and test data sources

-You have now manually done the first two stages of the ELT process.
+The first step of the **transformation** phase is harmonizing column names and fixing any incorrect types.
-The **extract** and **load** phase were done uploading the data in Cloud Storage and creating the landing zone tables in BigQuery.
+The **extract** and **load** phase were done manually via uploading the data in Cloud Storage and creating the landing zone tables in BigQuery.
-The first step of the **transformation** phase is harmonizing column names and fixes any incorrect types.

 Navigate to `models/base` and inspect the SQL files.
 The code is fairly straightforward.